Hastein

-Hastein (Old Norse: Hásteinn, also recorded as Hastingus, Anstign, Haesten, Hæsten, Hæstenn or Hæsting and alias Alsting) was a notable Viking chieftain of the late 9th century who made several raiding voyages.
+Hastein (Old Norse: Hásteinn, also recorded as Hastingus, Anstign, Haesten, Hæsten, Hæstenn or Hæsting and alias Alsting) was a Viking chieftain of the late 9th century who made several raiding voyages.

 Early life

 Little is known of Hastein's early life.
-He is described as a Dane in the Anglo-Saxon Chronicle.
+He is described as a Dane in the Anglo-Saxon Chronicle, but the 11th-century chronicler Raoul Glaber states that Hastein may have been born in the Pays de Troyes (county of Troyes), in modern-day France, a claim at odds with sources identifying him as Scandinavian.

-Hastein is credited with being involved with various raids on the Frankish Empire.
-He also led a great raid into the Mediterranean in 859.
+Historian Michel Dillange suggests these views may be reconcilable, theorizing that around the year 800, Charlemagne relocated many Saxons and Danes to Christian lands to prevent rebellion in Saxony.
+Hastein may have been born around 810 to one of these families, later discovering his heritage and returning to Scandinavia, where he rose to become a notable ship captain and Viking leader.

-For indeed the Frankish nation, which was crushed by the avenger Anstign [Hastein], was very full of filthy uncleanness.
-Treasonous and oath-breaking, they were deservedly condemned; unbelievers and faithless, they were justly punished ...
-Dudo of St. Quentin's.
-Gesta Normannorum.
-Book 1.
-Chapter 3.
+Hastein is credited with being involved with various raids on the divided Frankish Empire.
+He also reportedly led a great raid into the Mediterranean in 859.

 Spain and the Mediterranean

 During 859–862, Hastein jointly led an expedition with Björn Ironside.
 A fleet of 62 ships sailed from the Loire to raid countries in the Mediterranean.

-At first the raiding did not go well, with Hastein being defeated by the Asturians and later the Muslims of the Umayyad emirate of Córdoba at Niebla in 859.
+At first the raiding did not go well, with Hastein being defeated by the Asturians and later the Muslims of the Umayyad Emirate of Córdoba at Niebla in 859.
 Success followed with the sacking of Algeciras, where the mosque was burned, and then the ravaging of Mazimma in the Idrisid Caliphate on the north coast of Africa, followed by further raids into the Umayyad Caliphate at Orihuela, the Balearic Islands and Roussillon.
 They occupied Nekor for 8 days.